Boostcom/bl-api-v3/source/includes/00_introduction/0_introduction.md

 ## Common params and headers

-### Content-Type header
+### "content-type" header

 This API supports `application/json` only.

-Both payload and response body are supposed to be a valid JSON so when making a request send a `Content-Type: application/json` header.
+Both payload and response body are supposed to be a valid JSON so when making a request send a `content-type: application/json` header.

 If payload is not a valid JSON, then `406 Not Acceptable` HTTP code and empty response body are returned.

-### X-Client-Authorization header
+### "x-client-authorization" header

-> Example header: `X-Client-Authorization: B7t9U9tsoWsGhrv2ouUoSqpM`
+> Example header: `x-client-authorization: B7t9U9tsoWsGhrv2ouUoSqpM`

-All of the endpoints **require** a client authorization header - `X-Client-Authorization`.
+All of the endpoints **require** a client authorization header - `x-client-authorization`.

 It should be used only on backend and never exposed in frontend code.